 Since steaming tools use water to help with the cleaning process, they tend to be healthier for the environment than many toxic-laced commercial products.
 Also, weigh whether the use of recycled products may be more environmentally friendly than taking up the resources you would use for laundering.

-Rather than purchasing products with hazardous ingredients, try making natural cleaning products:
+Rather than purchasing products with hazardous ingredients, try making natural cleaning products using these tips.

-If you prefer not to do the cleaning work yourself, there are many professional house cleaning services or maid services that use green cleaning products.
+If you prefer not to do all of the cleaning work yourself, there are professional house cleaning and maid services near you that use green cleaning products.

-You don't have to be wealthy to hire a maid service or residential cleaning services.
+You don't have to be wealthy to hire a maid service or residential cleaning services near you.
 Many busy families arrange for a service to come in once a week, once a month or something in between.